saurabhp75/saurabhp75.github.io/_notes/python.md

 10910400

 ### Python Asynchronus IO

-Concurrency : CPU takes turns and switches between the code to be executed.
+**Concurrency** : CPU takes turns and switches between the code to be executed.

-Parallelism : Parallel execution of code on multiple CPU cores.
+**Parallelism** : Parallel execution of code on multiple CPU cores.

-Multiprocessing
+### Multiprocessing

-Coroutine: A function that uses yield as a signal to the scheduler, indicating that the coroutine will be waiting until an event (such as IO) is completed.
+**Coroutine**: A function that uses yield as a signal to the scheduler, indicating that the coroutine will be waiting until an event (such as IO) is completed.

 ### Iterators